Victorapple/Victorapple/README.md

-Hi, I’m Victor Lee
+Hi, I’m Victor Lee, and this is the face of pain.

-My GitHub is looking kind of bare but I will slowly work on it.
-I think.

 <!---
 Victorapple/Victorapple is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.